Falagard/centauri-game-engine/README.md

 This will setup Haxe and tools in C:\HaxeToolkit by default.

 That will also install Haxe library manager "haxelib" which you will use to install dependent libraries.

-# Install Dependencies

-Install these libraries that are used by Lime.
-This can be run from anywhere because these will be installed in C:\HaxeToolkit\haxe\lib

-Open a command prompt by pressing Windows Key + R and type "cmd"

-We'll use haxelib to install "format", "hxp", and "hxcpp" libraries. haxelib is like a package manager for haxe, similar to Nuget, npm, pip, etc. that are available for other languages.

-`haxelib install format`
-`haxelib install hxp`
-`haxelib install hxcpp`

 # Install Git